 From interrogatives to relatives

-From interrogatives to relatives is the project currently under investigation in the XMASS minilab.
+From interrogatives to relatives is funded by the Primus program.
 Our starting point is a set of cross-linguistic generalizations about the behavior of wh-words and wh-constructions, suggesting a consistently asymmetric relation between wh-interrogatives and wh-based relatives (a paper on these is in preparation):

 - While interrogative or correlative wh-in-situ is commonplace, there is no wh-in-situ in headed or free relatives (or it is extremely rare).